|Admiralty Head, WA|

 The three sections were united at South Whidbey High School on February 2, 2012, and the rest of the school year was spent finishing the lantern room.
 On August 23, 2012, a crane provided by Island Crane Services, Inc. lifted the old, inaccurate lantern room off the lighthouse’s tower, and two hours later, after holes were drilled in the new, authentic, 5,000-pound lantern room, it was placed atop the tower.
 At long last, a worthy lantern room sits atop the unique and stunning building that is Admiralty Head Lighthouse.

-Today, the lighthouse is home to a gift shop and a museum, which contains a multi-bull's-eyed, fourth-order Fresnel lens used at Alki Point Lighthouse.
+Today, the lighthouse is home to a gift shop and a museum, which contains a multi-bull’s-eyed, fourth-order Fresnel lens used at Alki Point Lighthouse.
 A fixed, fourth-order Fresnel lens, thought to have been used in Admiralty Head Lighthouse, is also on display.
-The old oil house still stands just east of the lighthouse.
+An old oil house still stands just east of the lighthouse.

 Located in Fort Casey State Park, near Coupeville.
 The lighthouse is owned by Washington State Parks.
 Grounds open, dwelling/tower open in season.